caprazzo/simple-webserver-and-rest-with-jetty-and-no-xml/README.markdown

-# Simple webserver and REST with jetty and NO XML
+# Simple webserver with WebSocket and REST using jetty and NO XML

 This is a very simple RESTful web service implemented using jetty embedded.
 I wrote this to answer the pressing question: do I need a container a a ton of xml to get anything done with java and the web?